 Q: I get bored really easily doing the same sessions every week and hate training on my own.
 I don't feel that the training will be fun

 The training sessions vary across each week or your menstrual cycle and/or training blocks, developing different aspects of your fitness.
 You can make your training as varied as you like.
 I promise you won't get bored!
 There's also the option to join the live indoor cycling rides then load your workout, to make them less soul destroying.
 Suffering in a group is always more fun!
 Maintaining the joy of cycling is crucial to staying motivated and consistent, so I strongly recommend incorporating rides with your buddies every week

 Q: Will I need any other equipment?

 I recommend as a minimum a bike computer, heartrate monitor and a cadence sensor to measure your pedal rate.
 It will help immensely if you are able to record your training to track your progress and monitor your fatigue.
 I also recommend some basic home gym equipment as you get stronger if you do not have access to a gym.
-Included in the membership is a guide on the most useful equipment for a home gym that take up little space.
+Included in the membership is a guide on the most useful and cost effective equipment for a home gym that take up little space.

 WhatsApp : 07951 353150

 Subscribe to my newsletter